Somya1909/Barcoded-CR6/README.md

 ### 3. Merge paired reads

-Feed merged file list into bbtools.
+Feed merged file list into [BBTools](https://jgi.doe.gov/data-and-tools/software-tools/bbtools/).
 Depending on where you have it saved, the path to the script will need to change.

 ```bash
 for file in `cat files.txt`; do